CSCI 256: Algorithm Design and Analysis

 The primary text for the course is Algorithm Design by Jon Kleinberg and Éva Tardos, Addison-Wesley 2006.
 This will be supplemented by readings from the Algorithms textbook by Jeff Erickson freely available online.
 The course schedule describes the planned topics for each lecture and associated readings.

 Students will be evaluated based upon their overall performance in the course, according to the table above.
 Exams and problem sets will be graded on the correctness, clarity, thoroughness, and appropriateness of responses.

 Problem Sets.
 Much of the learning in this course happens through practice.
 Weekly problem sets will be assigned as homework.
 The assignments page provides more information about the preparation and submission of problem sets.
 The course schedule provides the planned release/due dates of assignments.
 The course policies page provides detailed collaboration policy with respect to assignments.

 Class Participation.
 Learning is a collaborative endeavor and class participation is encouraged and rewarded

 in this class.
 Participation can take various forms such as coming to class prepared, staying engaged during lectures,

-answering and asking questions, attempting optional challenge problems on problem sets, being active on GLOW discussion forums, keeping
+answering and asking questions, attempting optional challenge problems on problem sets, keeping

 me informed of class absences, and showing up to instructor/TA office hours.